ozzi-/ERC/README.md

  -e,--exitcode      amount of findings will be returned as exit code -j,--json          output results as JSON
- -d,--debug         output first 1000 characters of the response received
+ -d,--debug         output first 1000 characters of the response received -cn,--cookiename   Defines the name of a cookie to be sent -cv,--cookievalue  Defines the value of the cookie to be sent
 ```

 ### Strict mode